 Department of Public Safety Divisions

-Nevada's Department of Public Safety is comprised of nine divisions and four offices committed to ensuring the safety of the citizens of Nevada and our visitors.
+Nevada's Department of Public Safety is comprised of eight divisions and four offices committed to ensuring the safety of the citizens of Nevada and our visitors.

 The mission of the Capitol